 Save on Your Fertility Medications

 Fertility medications can represent a significant portion of your total treatment costs.
 At Alto, we’ll always advocate for you to ensure you get the lowest possible prices on your medications.
-We’ll run a thorough insurance benefits investigation and if your insurer requests a prior authorization, we can work with your doctor’s office to submit it on your behalf.
+We’ll run a thorough insurance benefits investigation and if your insurer requests a prior authorization, we can support your doctor's office through the PA process, as allowed by your insurance plan.
 Plus, we’ll remind you to collect any available manufacturer rebates with a monthly email.

 If you’re uninsured, we can help you apply for income-based assistance programs like the Compassionate Care Program offered by EMD Serono.
 Even if you are still in the planning stages of your fertility journey, the earlier you can apply to the program, the better.
 Ideally, you will want to have approval before your fertility prescriptions are sent to your pharmacy.